ShayanShahrabi/Pac-Man/README.md

 All the visuals are either ASCII art that were either drawn or copied from google and changed a bit to suit the rest of the game.
 I shall mention that the Unicode used is *Noto Sans Canadian Aboriginal*.
 ### Saving Data
-The 3 files `scoreBorad.txt`, `maze.txt` and `creature.txt` are used to store the data of the game. `scoreBorad.txt` stores the 10 highest records of players, `maze.txt` and `creature.txt` are used as checkpoints, so you can save your progress and continue playing later!
+The 3 files `scoreBorad.txt`, `maze.txt` and `creature.txt` are used to store the data of the game. `scoreBorad.txt` stores the 10 highest records of players, `maze.txt` and `creature.txt` are used as checkpoints, so you can save your progress and continue playing later!<br>
+It shall be pointed out that the code checks whether these files exist, if not, it creates them.
+So the program will run fine if the files get deleted, the only thing that happens is that there won't be any pre-loaded data.

 ## How To Run The Code
 It's worthy of mention that the code uses libraries like `windows.h` which is only available in *Windows* operating system, so be sure to run the code on an appropriate device.